DaniGuardiola/node-line-by-line/README.md

 # Node line-by-line experiment

-This is a small experiment with reading files line-by-line in Node.js (JavaScript), in which I compare the speed and memory footprint of different approaches.
+This is a small experiment with reading files line-by-line in Node.js (JavaScript), in which I compare the speed and memory footprint of different approaches to reading and processing large files line-by-line.

 Make sure to read my article about it: